gravitational/teleport/rfd/0008-application-access.md

 ### Logout

 Each application the user launches maintains its own session.
-Sessions automatically TTL out after the time specified on the role and certificate.
+Sessions automatically expire after the TTL specified on the role and certificate.

-To explicitly logout a session, an authenticated session can issue a `GET /teleport-logout` or a `DELETE /teleport-logout` request.
+To explicitly log a session out, an authenticated session can issue a `GET /teleport-logout` or a `DELETE /teleport-logout` request.

 Internal applications and implementers are encouraged to support `DELETE /teleport-logout` in the form of a logout button within the internal application.